James Prince: Career

 Geffen Records who had been working with Rubin pulled the project a week before its release to the lyrical nature of the album, despite claims of racism and hypocrisy made by the Geto Boys and the fact that independently the album already had sold over 500,000 copies.
 The controversy lead to Rubin splitting from Geffen and signing with Warner Records with the album being pushed there instead, it tripled the total sales of the project.

 Prior to the success of Ice Ice Baby, Prince wanted to sign rapper Vanilla Ice after seeing him perform in 1990 at The Summit.
 He did not follow through as a result of his business partner Blodget feeling that the artist lacked talent.

 Prince signed a deal with Priority Records in 1991 for distribution, releasing the Geto Boys third album We Can't Be Stopped.
 By the mid-1990s co-founder Blodget had parted ways from Rap-A-Lot.
 In 1995 Prince signed the next distribution deal with Noo Trybe Records and Virgin Records.

+In the 1990s Prince executively produced the Geto Boys' We Can't Be Stopped and Scarface's Mr. Scarface Is Back in 1991, Geto Boys' Till Death Do Us Part and Scarface's The World Is Yours in 1993, Big Mike's Somethin' Serious and Scarface's The Diary in 1994, Do or Die's Picture This and the Geto Boys' The Resurrection in 1996, Scarface's The Untouchable album in 1997, and Do or Die's Headz or Tailz and Scarface's My Homies and Yukmouth's Thugged Out: The Albulation in 1998.

 During the 1990s, two DEA agents placed a probe on Prince and his label, believing the label was a front for a major trafficking network.
 At this time a concept for a music distribution label that would have acted dually as a union for recording artists was being planned between Prince, Suge Knight, and Irv Gotti which was eventually cancelled.
 The two agents were later convicted of corrupt conduct.

 While the East Coast–West Coast hip hop rivalry was going on, Prince had suggested out of concern that The Notorious B.I.G. and manager Puff Daddy leave Los Angeles for their safety, weeks before the 1997 murder of the rapper.